dellistech/frecklescon_CTF22/reversing/README.md

 Freckles thinks this challenge would be a lot easier if he knew how to read...
 ### Password: frexHaxThePlanet
 ### Flag: frecklesCon22{r34d_fr0m_m3m0ry}

+### Challenge 5: No Shortcuts
+Freckles joined with the legendary and mysterious pCyber to figure out how to best protect his tech!
+He went with a WHOPPING 32 character passcode utilizing [a-z][A-Z][0-9]!
+To get flag passcode and some Assembly required!
+No proof of purchase necessary!
+Void where prohibited.
+### Password: frexGetTreatzAndHackAllTheThings
+### Flag: frecklesCon22{frex_hax_4_treatz}